 It is the fourth most valuable export crop after sesame, cotton and gum Arabic.
 Hibiscus farming is concentrated in Kordofan, and on a lesser scale in Darfur and Blue Nile.

-The flower is 100% organic grown in Sudan, and also the world’s best Roselle comes from the Sudan.
+The flower is 100% organic grown in Africa, and also the world’s best Roselle comes from the Africa.